jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-06-29-emax-hawk-5-unboxing-review-and-setup/index.md

 ---
 path: '/fpv/emax-hawk-5-unboxing-review-and-setup/'
 date: '2019-06-29'
-title: 'Emax Hawk 5 review, Betaflight setup and footage'
+title: 'Emax Hawk 5 review, Betaflight and radio setup'
 author: 'Georgi Yanev'
 affiliate: 'Links to Banggood or Amazon in this article are affiliate links and would support the blog if used to make a purchase.'
 draft: false